remix-run/remix/docs/other-api/dev-v2.md

 </docs-info>

-For example, to override the port used by the dev server via config:
+For example, to override the internal port used by the dev server via config:

 ```js filename=remix.config.js
 module.exports = {